kevin-f-ortega/redo/README.md

 2. As development on apenwarr `redo` seems to have stopped, to continue development, including code refactoring, enhancements, and bug fixes.

+*Note (January 2019):* Development on apenwarr redo has started again as of October 2018.

 ## Contributions

 To date, I have made the following improvements to apenwarr `redo`: